 Will Staining the Wooden Surface Protect it?

-Applying stain on the wood piece surface will protect it.
-Staining is one of the more popular ways of treating surfaces exposed to the elements.
+Yes, staining not only beautifies but also protects the wood.
+It’s my preferred method for surfaces exposed to the elements.
 Applying wood stain on the surface will reinforce its structure and protect it further.

-Is it Possible to Apply Stain Over a Painted Wood Surface?
+Is it Possible to Apply Stain Over Painted Wood Surfaces?

 It is possible to apply stain over a painted wooden surface.
 This can result in a unique look.
 However, applying the stain first and then painting it afterward is best.